groupdocs-merger/GroupDocs.Merger-Docs/net/developer-guide/merge/audio.md

 ## How to merge audio files in C\#

 [GroupDocs.Merger](https://products.groupdocs.com/merger/net) facilitates developers to combine multiple audio files according to their preferred sequence and save them as a single audio file.
 This eliminates the need for manual operations with desktop software, saving you valuable time.
-GroupDocs.Merger allows combining audio files with various extensions, including WAV and MP3.
+Currently, GroupDocs.Merger allows combining audio files having the same extensions.
+For example, WAV file with other WAV files, or MP3 file with other MP3 files.

 Here's a C# code snippet demonstrating how to concatenate audio files:

 * Create an instance of the [Merger](https://reference.groupdocs.com/merger/net/groupdocs.merger/merger) class and pass the source audio file path as a constructor parameter.
 You may specify absolute or relative file paths as per your requirements.
 * Add another audio file to merge with the [Join](https://reference.groupdocs.com/merger/net/groupdocs.merger/merger/join) method.
+Audio file should be of the same format as the initial one.
 Repeat this step for other audio files you want to merge.
 * Call the [Save](https://reference.groupdocs.com/merger/net/groupdocs.merger/merger/save) method and specify the filename for the resulting audio file as a parameter.

 ```csharp